1.2.10 Energy supplement (ES) - description

-From 20 March 2017, ES ceased for new FTB claimants.
-For individuals who became new recipients of FTB after 20 September 2016, they will no longer be paid ES after 19 March 2017.
+ES ceased on 20 March 2017 and is not paid for new FTB recipients who commence payment on or after this date.
 However, eligible individuals and ACOs may continue to be paid ES as part of their FTB rate under grandfathering rules.
 See 8.2.

 An amount of ES is automatically added to an individual's maximum or base rate of FTB Part A and Part B before the FTB income and maintenance income tests are applied.